66 Avenue des Champs-Elysees,

 A new mall called Galerie Point Show was built on the Avenue des Champs-Elysees in 1971.
 It included two movie theatres: a triplex in the middle of the mall named Elysees I, II, III (which has its own page on Cinema Treasures) and the Gaumont Champs-Elysees with entrance on the Champs-Elysees.
 It was the last single screen ever built in Paris and the style of the auditorium is elegant and comfortable.

 Jacques Tati’s “Traffic” opened the Gaumont Champs-Elysees on 15th April 1971 and ran for months.
 The foyer and lobby were spacious enough to welcome the patrons before the movie and during the intermission.

 Kubrick’s “A Clockwork Orange” played to a full house for months, as did a revival of “The Sound of Music”.
 With “Hair”, patrons discovered the first Dolby stereo movie—the beginning of the song “Age of Aquarius” was a thrill.

 In 1985 a terrorist bombing happened in the mall and made a hole in the ceiling.
 Nobody was injured among the audience but the Gaumont Champs-Elysees closed for a while.

 Around 1990, screens were added to the nearby Gaumont Ambassade and in the same area, the Gaumont Colisee closed and later the Pathe Marignan was operated by Gaumont.
 All these screens were close to each other and the Gaumont Champs-Elysees was still popular with a 500 seat capacity.
 A 1998 refurbishement gave a wider screen and new seats.

-But a desire by retail chains to find better spots in the mall brought about the closure of the movie theatre and its replacement with a Benetton store.
+But a desire by retail chains to find better spots in the mall brought about the closure of the movie theatre in the 2000’s and its replacement with a Benetton store.

 Just login to your account and subscribe to this theater